Apptainer on OzSTAR

 Using a GPU with a container

-If you are on a login node, or you have requested one or more Nvidia GPU's in your batch job, you can access the GPU's in your container using the --nv switch.
+If you have requested one or more Nvidia GPU's in your batch job, you can access the GPU's in your container using the --nv switch.
 This will automatically bind the GPU's in to your container.
 You may still need to have your own cuda installation in your container.

 apptainer run --nv mycontainer.sif